Thermo Fisher Scientific Human Resources Manager in Rochester, New York

 Ability to provide concise, articulate and insightful analysis in written and verbal form, as well as translate into effective presentations.
 Strong analytical skills with advanced knowledge of Microsoft Word, Excel, PowerPoint, and Outlook.
-Experience with Process Improvement approaches (Lean Manufacturing, Six Sigma, Practical Process Improvement, etc.)
+Experience with continuous improvement approaches (Lean Manufacturing, Six Sigma, etc.)

 Experience working across a complex organizational matrix.
 Ability to thrive in a fast paced environment and handle multiple tasks simultaneously.